Robert-van-Engelen/tinylisp/proto/README.md

 | [lisp-cheney](https://github.com/Robert-van-Engelen/lisp) | cheney     |  8192 | 1880 ms |
 | [lisp-cheney](https://github.com/Robert-van-Engelen/lisp) | cheney     | 16384 | 1420 ms |

 Tinylisp is a clear winner!
-The memory size has no effect on the running time of tinylisp (not shown in the table).
-But does impact mark-sweep and cheney, since more memory means fewer GC stages.
+It is faster and the memory size has no effect on the running time of tinylisp (different memory sizes are not shown in the table for tinylisp).
+But memory size does impact mark-sweep and cheney, since more memory means fewer GC stages.

 **How does it work?**